Small Yellow Cake (6 Inch)

 What is yellow cake?

 Yellow cake gets its name from using butter and whole eggs (compared to white cake where you use only egg whites).
-Quite frankly, it’s a vanilla cake made with whole eggs.
+Quite frankly, it’s a small vanilla cake made with whole eggs.

 In other words, yellow cake and vanilla cake are the same.
 It depends on whether you want the richness from the yolks or stick with all whites.